Tiwanaku: Cosmology

 Aymara legends place Tiwanaku at the center of the universe, probably because of the importance of its geographical location.
 The Tiwanaku were highly aware of their natural surroundings and would use them and their understanding of astronomy as reference points in their architectural plans.
 The most significant landmarks in Tiwanaku are the mountains and Lake Titicaca.
-Although the shores of Lake Titicaca are now located 20 kilometers west of Tiwanaku, the lake has decreased in size due to drought.
-In ancient times, it likely extended to Tiwanaku.
+The lake level of Lake Titicaca has fluctuated significantly over time.
 The spiritual importance and location of the lake contributed to the religious significance of Tiwanaku.
 In the Tiwanaku worldview, Lake Titicaca is the spiritual birthplace of their cosmic beliefs.
 According to Incan mythology, Lake Titicaca is the birthplace of Viracocha, who was responsible for creating the sun, moon, people, and the cosmos.
-In the Kalasasaya temple at Tiwanaku, carved atop a monolith known as the Gate of the Sun, is a deity holding a lightning bolt and snuff.
-Many speculate that this is a representation of Viracocha because the figure is depicted wearing a sun crown.
-However, it is also possible that this figure represents a deity that the Aymara refer to as “Tunuupa” who, like Viracocha, is associated with legends of creation and destruction.
+In the Kalasasaya at Tiwanaku, carved atop a monolith known as the Gate of the Sun, is a front-facing figure holding a spear-thrower and snuff.
+Some speculate that this is a representation of Viracocha.
+However, it is also possible that this figure represents a deity that the Aymara refer to as "Tunuupa" who, like Viracocha, is associated with legends of creation and destruction.

 The Aymara, who are thought to be descendants of the Tiwanaku, have a complex belief system similar to the cosmology of several other Andean civilizations.
 They believe in the existence of three spaces: Arajpacha, the upper world; Akapacha, the middle or inner world; and Manqhaoacha, the lower world.
 Often associated with the cosmos and Milky Way, the upper world is considered to be where celestial beings live.
 The middle world is where all living things are, and the lower world is where life itself is inverted.